XDAathi/Website/README.md

 - **Tailwind CSS** – Utility-first CSS framework
 - **Vite** – Lightning-fast build tool
 - **GitHub Pages** – For simple deployment

+## 📍 To Do

+- Add a hackathons page and list my experiences
+- Add the leadership tab
+- Eventually buy a domain for the website
+- Update temprorary resume with updated one